unboxed/hrcomply-demo/README.md

 it or copy it to `CATALINA_HOME/webapps`.
 The application assumes that it is nstalled in the ROOT context (i.e. the URL path is '/') - mounting it at another path will break the compiled assets.

+The WAR file can be downloaded from the releases section of this repository.